abhimanyuma/kanak-backup/README.md

 specifically designed for my personal use case.
 If the solution works for you please note that it is through sheer luck.
 It may not work in future for you.

-I loved Kubera[1], I really liked it, but it met only part of my requirement, what I wanted was an app that combined both wealth tracking and an expense manager.
-While I came across many wonderful solutions for expense tracking too and currently use Home Budget[2] on my phone to track my expenses, but again want a single application, that will eventually work across desktop, web and mobile.
+I loved Kubera[^kubera], I really liked it, but it met only part of my requirement, what I wanted was an app that combined both wealth tracking and an expense manager.
+While I came across many wonderful solutions for expense tracking too and currently use Home Budget[^home_budget] on my phone to track my expenses, but again want a single application, that will eventually work across desktop, web and mobile.

 Here are the questions I want to answer in a single application.